 Amy, 41, a project officer from Falmouth, Cornwall, said: “The card belonged to my great aunt Grace Collins who was born in Bexley, Kent, in 1909, orphaned by 1915 and entered domestic service as a housemaid.

-“We don’t quite know how she ended up with the Valentine.
+“We don’t quite know how she ended up with the antique Valentine.
 She didn’t have much.
 I think she probably came across the card and kept it because it was such a beautiful thing.

 “Grace spent most of her life in the village of Broadway in Worcestershire.
 She married and worked for furniture business Gordon Russell, staying on well beyond normal retirement age.